k3s-io/docs/docs/reference/env-variables.md

 Setting `K3S_URL` without explicitly setting an exec command will default the command to "agent".

-When running the agent `K3S_TOKEN` must also be set.
+When running the agent, `K3S_TOKEN` must also be set.